Home / Nucleophilic Aromatic Substitution (2) – The Benzyne Mechanism

-Although the “addition-elimination” mechanism for nucleophilic aromatic substitution has been known since at least 1902 (when Meisenheimer isolated a key intermediate) , it became increasingly clear in the first half of the twentieth century that certain reactions classified as “nucleophilic aromatic substitution” appeared to proceed through a different mechanism altogether.
+Although the “addition-elimination” mechanism for nucleophilic aromatic substitution has been known since at least 1902 , it became increasingly clear in the first half of the twentieth century that certain reactions classified as “nucleophilic aromatic substitution” appeared to proceed through a different mechanism altogether.

 For example, it was found that treating chlorobenzene with sodium amide (NaNH2) in liquid ammonia (boiling point = –33°C) resulted in the rapid formation of aminobenzene (“aniline”):

 An addition-elimination mechanism here doesn’t seem right, considering that nucleophilic aromatic substitution reactions with far stronger electron withdrawing groups (e.g. NO2, rather than Cl) require higher temperatures and longer reaction times.

 Another observation was that no reaction occurred under these conditions when the ortho- positions were attached to alkyl groups.
 A hydrogen is necessary at one of these positions for the reaction to proceed.

 (note – NaNH2 and KNH2 can be considered to be essentially the same for our purposes)

 A second observation was that in the case below only the ortho- and meta- products formed, and never the para– .